 - a.
 Fully paid equity shares, which have a par value of Rs.
 10, carry one vote per share and carry a right to dividends. - b.
-637,070 fully paid up equity shares of Rs.
-10 each at premium of Rs.
-365 were issued during the financial year 2018-19. - c.
-Details of shares held by each shareholder holding more than 5% shares:
+Details of shares held by each shareholder holding more than 5% shares: - c.
+Details of share held by each shareholder holding more than 5% d.

-Name of shareholder As at 31.03.2020 As at 31.03.2019 No of shares % Holding No of shares % Holding Fully paid equity shares with voting rights: DEN NETWORKS LIMITED (Holding Company) 53,71,549 100% 53,71,549 100% Shares held with nominee sharedholders 6 6 d.
 The Company has one class of equity shares having a par value of Rs.
 10 per share.
 Each equity shareholder is eligible for one vote per share held and dividend as and when declared by the Company.
 Interim dividend is paid as and when declared by the Board.
 Final dividend is paid after obtaining shareholder's approval.
 Dividends are paid in Indian Rupees.
 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amount in proportion to their shareholding.